ProhibitedTV/BitRiver-Live/README.md

 # Restart after editing .env
 docker compose up -d

+# Refresh the OME config when .env changes
+./scripts/render-ome-config.sh
 ```

 If ports are already in use, edit the matching values in `.env` (for example `BITRIVER_LIVE_PORT=9090`), save the file, and rerun